Advanced Level and Alternative Courses

 Finally, the second difference is funding.
 Running Start students may enroll tuition free up to the equivalent of a full-time student each term, and for a maximum of the equivalent of two years of full-time enrollment.
 College in the High School students wanting to earn the available college credit may be responsible for paying a fee to the college.
 The maximum fee shall not exceed $65 per college credit.

-How will my college treat these credits?
+How will colleges treat these credits?

 Students and families should know that Colleges and Universities receiving and applying these college credits are subject to the that schools’ policies.
 It is best to review the transfer or dual credit policies for the college you are interested in attending for details on how they apply or treat these types of credits.